boweihu/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Bowei is an organizational sociologist studying economic inequality.
+His dissertation, titled “Households in the Red: How Banking Organizations Drive Their Debt,” focuses on organizational processes that exacerbate rising household debt in both the United States and affluent democracies.

 {style="text-align: justify;"}